Finding and Evaluating Online Resources

 - Contains links to a sales site.

-- Includes positive reader comments only, and you can't add a comment of your own.
+- Includes only positive reader comments, and you can't add a comment of your own.

 If you suspect that a news site is fake, look for a disclaimer somewhere on the page (often in small print) that indicates that the site is an advertisement.
 Also, don't rely on Internet news reports when making important decisions about your health.
 If you're considering a health product described in the news, discuss it with your health care provider.